Code-Institute-Submissions/islington-perfomance-parts/README.md

 Due to limited use of JavaScript there is no option to remove Sunday from the date picker despite the shop being closed on Sunday.

+The "buy now" form was partially templated from https://tutorialzine.com/2016/11/simple-credit-card-validation-form